jaantollander/masters-thesis/content/70_appendix.md

 }
 ```

-> TODO: move the explanation of punch to section about Lustre

 The second example demonstrates a less common feature of "punching a hole" to a file, creating a sparse file.
 The hole appears as null bytes when reading the file, without takeing any space on the disk.
 This feature supported by certain Linux file systems such as ext4.